benguo2003/MyCourse/README.md

 The database (MongoDB) connection URLs as well as the usernames and passwords are contained within the source code, so all that is required manually is UCLA's API token.

+UCLA will also destroy the API client key and secret given to us shortly after finals week, which would make the app nonfunctional.